Va1orance/Night/README.md

 # Night - A family of keyboard layouts.
-And so the rot consumes...
+And so the stats rot consumes...

 Night
 ```